Kognity iconKognityClastify iconClastify

 ?Shows what users actually pay, including per-review and billed-total caveats.

-×No?No fixed self-serve public sticker price; schools are usually quoted custom per-student annual contracts.
+×No?No fixed self-serve public sticker price; schools are usually quoted custom annual contracts.

 ?Lower uncertainty at evaluation time.